RubixML/Extras/docs/extractors/deduplicator.md

 Removes duplicate records from a dataset while the records are in flight.
 Deduplicator uses a Bloom filter under the hood to probabilistically identify records that have already been seen before.

 !!! note
-    Due to its probabilistic nature, Deduplicator may mistakenly drop unique records.
-The false positive rate depends on the size, number of hash functions, and the number of records in the Bloom filter.
+    Due to its probabilistic nature, Deduplicator may mistakenly drop unique records at a bounded rate.

 **Interfaces:** [Extractor](api.md)